quantropi/qispace-sdk-code-samples/IoT/Renesas/README.md

+# IoT Renesas Demos

-This README explains how to run the QiSpace Demo on two Renesas boards.
+This README explains how to run the QiSpace Demo on two Renesas boards: `CK-RA6M5` and `EK-RA6M5`

-# qispace_m5
+# CK-RA6M5
-The `qispace_m5` project under the `ck-ra6m5_LED_Blink` folder will be used to demo how to use QiSpace Products: DS, KEM, QEEP and SEQUR
+The `qispace_ck_ra6m5` project under the `CK-RA6M5` folder will be used to demo how to use QiSpace Products: DS, KEM

 ## Device

 Renesas CK-RA6M5 v1

-## Enviroment
+## Environment

 e2-studio (Version: 2024-01.1, 24.1.1, FSP: 5.2 ) on Windows.

+## Build
+1. Launch e2studio with FSP 5.2.
+2. Import `qispace_ck_ra6m5` to the workspace.
+3. Check the latest release folder `qispace-SDK-R1.9.4-iot` is available under `qispace_ck_ra6m5` folder.
+4. Build and run.

 ## Feature
 This c/c++ project was created with `New Project Wizard` for `CK-RA6M5`, `GNU ARM toolchain`, `Non-TrustZone` and using `Bare-metal Blinky` template.